Table of Contents

 What is preeclampsia?

-It is very important to see your doctor for routine prenatal visits.
-If the condition does not get diagnosed or treated, it can have harmful effects on the mother and/or baby.
+It’s very important to see your doctor for routine prenatal visits.
+Preeclampsia is usually detected early in women who get regular prenatal care, and most problems can be prevented.
+However, if the condition doesn’t get diagnosed or treated, it can have harmful effects on the mother and/or baby.

 Symptoms of preeclampsia

-Most women who have preeclampsia do not know they have it.
+Most women who have preeclampsia don’t know they have it.
 Symptoms either don’t exist or are mild.
 They include swelling and rapid weight gain (more than 2 pounds a week).